 9-10 July 2010

-After a couple of hours back at the flat, we re-emerged again for a night on the town.
-All the bars on the Main Street in Soho were packed out either side of us, as we wandered to a club called Sugar.
-The entry price was going to knock the wind out of you if you were a backpacker like us – HK$160 for girls and HK$250 for boys – but, once you were in, it was open bar, so you could easily make your money back.
+After a couple of hours back at the flat, we re-emerged once again for a night on the town.
+All the bars either side of us on Main Street in SoHo were packed out, as we wandered down to a club called Sugar.
+The entry price was enough to knock the wind out of backpackers like us – HK$160 for girls and HK$250 for boys – but, once you were in, it was an open bar, so you could easily make your money back.
 Sadly for me, due to the aforementioned illness, I was taking antibiotics and so wasn’t really able to drink.
-I therefore had to help myself to £16 worth of orange juice instead.
+I had to help myself to £16 worth of orange juice instead.
 Gutted.

-Next we tried another bar, this time Club 97.
-Finally we found somewhere busy but not too busy to dance.
+Next we tried another bar, called Club 97.
+Finally we had found somewhere busy but not too busy to dance.
 It also had a good atmosphere but it still wasn’t long before we left.
 We moved to a restaurant around the corner instead and found noodles with pork, beansprouts and mushroom.
 The noodles had the texture of Shredded Wheat but apparently that was done on purpose.
 That was fine for me because I do like my Shredded Wheat.
 Finally we caught a taxi and headed to bed.